Dual Descent ALM and ADMM: Related Works

 \subsubsection{Convex Constraints}

 Works \cite{hajinezhad2019perturbed,hong2016decomposing,melo2020almfullstep,melo2020iteration,sun2021algorithms,zeng2021moreau, zhang2020proximal,zhang2020global} consider affine constraints, i.e., $h_E(x) = Ax-b=0$, while inequality constraints $h_I(x)\leq 0$ are not present.
 For a special case with $g=0$, Hong \cite{hong2016decomposing} proposed a proximal primal-dual algorithm (prox-PDA) that finds an approximate stationary point in $\mathcal{O}(\epsilon^{-2})$ iterations, where $\epsilon>0$ measures both first-order stationarity and feasibility (``$\epsilon$-stationary point" hereafter).
-When $g$ is a compactly supported convex function, Hajinezhad and Hong \cite{hajinezhad2019perturbed} proposed a perturbed prox-PDA that converges to a solution with bounded infeasibility; assuming that the initial point is feasible, they established an iteration complexity of $\mathcal{O}(\epsilon^{-4})$.
-Zeng et al. \cite{zeng2021moreau} proposed a Moreau Envelope ALM (MEAL) for handling a general weakly convex objective function $F$, which achieves the $\mathcal{O}(\epsilon^{-2})$ iteration complexity under either the {implicit Lipschitz subgradient} condition or the {implicit bounded subgradient} condition.
-K. Sun and XA.
-Sun \cite{sun2021algorithms} proposed two variants of ALM, named LCDC-ALM and composite LCDC-ALM, for solving linearly constrained difference-of-convex (DC) programs, i.e., when $F$ is a DC function; the proposed algorithms combine ALM with a DC smoothing technique termed difference of Moreau envelopes (DME), and achieve the same $\mathcal{O}(\epsilon^{-2})$ iteration complexity.
+When $g$ is a compactly supported convex function, Hajinezhad and Hong \cite{hajinezhad2019perturbed} proposed a perturbed prox-PDA that achieves an iteration complexity of $\mathcal{O}(\epsilon^{-4})$.
+Zeng et al. \cite{zeng2021moreau} proposed a Moreau Envelope ALM (MEAL) for handling a general weakly convex objective function $F$, which achieves the $\mathcal{O}(\epsilon^{-2})$ iteration complexity.
+Authors of \cite{sun2021algorithms} proposed two variants of ALM with $\mathcal{O}(\epsilon^{-2})$ iteration estimates when $F$ is a difference-of-convex (DC) function.